A Generalized Theta lifting, CAP representations, and Arthur parameters: CAP Representations and Arthur Parameters

 A similar unramified correspondence exists for $\Mp_{2r}$ and $\SO_{2r+1}$, as follows from \cite{K}, Theorem 2.5.
 In the classical Shimura correspondence between $\Mp_2$ and $\PGL_2$, this is made explicit in \cite[Sec.
 2.17]{Gan2}.
 With these results in mind, one is led to the (naive) conjecture of a generalized Shimura-type correspondence (dependent on our distinguished character $\overline{\chi}^0$):

 of which this is the restriction to the principal series.
 One might also hope for an analogous global correspondence

-of (genuine) automorphic representations.\footnote{Note that the classical dependence upon a choice of additive character $\psi$ is here encoded in the choice of distinguished character $\overline{\chi}^0$.} Further evidence for such a conjecture may be seen in the metaplectic correspondences known for covers of general linear groups (see \cite{F} and \cite{FK}).
+of (genuine) automorphic representations.
+For example, the classical dependence upon a choice of additive character $\psi$ is here encoded in the choice of distinguished character $\overline{\chi}^0$.
+Further evidence for such a conjecture may be seen in the metaplectic correspondences known for covers of general linear groups (see \cite{F} and \cite{FK}).